Experiencing bleeding gums?

 Proper daily toothbrushing twice a day and flossing at least once a day is important to prevent gum diseases, including fresh tips about choosing your toothbrush.
 Regular dental visits for professional cleaning once every 6 months are also necessary to remove tartar and to better clean those areas that you may have missed.
 This regular visit can help prevent gum & oral disease.

 Sometimes, gum disease can get out of control to such an extent that even professional cleaning by a dentist can’t reverse the damage done.
 The best solution is always prevention.
 But what if the damage is already done?
 Is it too late?
 Not always.
 It’s time to see the gum specialist; the periodontist.

-Some patients’ needs can be managed by the general dentist.
-However, as more and more patients are exhibiting signs of periodontal disease, coupled with research that suggests a relationship between periodontal disease and other chronic diseases of aging, periodontal treatment may necessitate a greater understanding and increased level of expertise by a trained specialist.
-Patients who present with moderate or severe levels of periodontal disease, or patients with more complex cases, will be best managed by a partnership between the dentist and periodontist. (perio.org)
+For some, a visit to a general dentist will suffice.
+However, as more and more patients are exhibiting signs of periodontal disease, coupled with research that suggests a relationship between periodontal disease and other chronic diseases of ageing, periodontal treatment may necessitate a greater understanding and increased level of expertise by a trained specialist.
+It is best for patients with more severe levels of periodontal disease or with more complex cases to be managed by a partnership between the dentist and periodontist.

 During a regular dental check-up, your dentist removes plaque and tartar that build up and harden on the tooth surface.
 The process of professional dental cleaning helps to remove plaque and tartar from above and below the gum line of all your teeth.

 Done under a local anaesthetic, this non-surgical deep-cleaning procedure scraps away plaque and tartar from above and below the gum line.
 In order to help remove bacteria, rough spots on the tooth root are also smoothed.
 This provides a clean surface for the gums to reattach to the teeth.